-Fine Gael TD for Dún Laoghaire, Spokesperson for Equality
+Fine Gael TD for Dún Laoghaire, Minister of State at the Department of Finance.

 Prior to my appointment as Minister of State, I was the Vice Chair of the Fine Gael Parliamentary Party and Spokesperson for Equality.
 I was also Vice Chair of the Justice Committee as well as being a member of the Public Accounts Committee, the Implementation of the Good Friday Agreement Committee, the Gender Equality Committee and the Autism Committee.
 I was also a member of the Special Dáil Committee on Covid prior to it’s disbandment into sectoral Committees.

-My vision for the future of Ireland is to continue to work through Covid, rebuild a strong economy, full employment, with a particular focus on youth employment, at the centre of Europe and a compassionate country that supports its people and equality for all.
+My vision for the future of Ireland is to continue to build on our strong economy, maintain full employment, with a particular focus on youth employment, at the centre of Europe and a compassionate country that supports its people and equality for all.

 Work & Experience